codeguy/php-the-right-way/_posts/04-01-01-Dependency-Management.md

 are advantages to using a project-by-project approach to your dependencies.

-If you use PEAR and PEAR Channel to distribute your project, you can use **Onion**, Onion is a dependency manager that can **bundle** PEAR pacakges into a single project, and by defining a short `package.ini`, you can easily install these dependencies.
+If you use PEAR and PEAR Channel to distribute your project, you can use **Onion**, Onion is a dependency manager that can **bundle** PEAR packages into a single project by defining a short `package.ini`.
+You can also use Onion to build the `package.xml` package file for PEAR.